Waterperry Wood

-Waterperry Wood is a 137 ha biological Site of Special Scientific Interest (SSSI) east of Oxford in Oxfordshire.
+Waterperry Wood is a 137 ha biological Site of Special Scientific Interest (SSSI) east of Oxford in Oxfordshire, England.
 It is a Nature Conservation Review site, Grade I, and is owned and managed by the Forestry Commission.

 This wood has been designated an SSSI because it contains a diverse and important insect fauna, with many nationally uncommon and rare species.
 There are nineteen species of nationally uncommon hoverflies, including five which are listed in the British Red Data Book of Insects, many nationally uncommon beetles, thirty butterfly species and several rare moths.